-Elicitation of WTP
+4.1.3.
+Elicitation of willingness to pay.
 How respondents are asked to value a risk reduction affects the quality of the data obtained and how responses are analyzed.
-Before the mid 1990s, most mortality risk valuation surveys used open-ended valuation questions.
+Before the mid-1990s, most mortality risk valuation surveys used open-ended valuation questions.
 Respondents were asked, "What is the most you would pay for the risk change?"
 This has the advantage of providing a point estimate of each person's WTP but is a difficult question to answer and may elicit a strategic response (e.g., because people are conditioned not to report their maximum WTP in negotiations).

-In the majority of contingent-valuation studies conducted since the mid-1990s, dichotomous-choice methods are used, following the recommendation of the U.S. National Oceanic and Atmospheric Administration (NOAA) expert panel on contingent valuation (NOAA 1993).
-Respondents are asked a neutral question about whether they would pay a stated amount for the risk reduction ("If the risk reduction cost \$z, would you purchase it or not?") and the "bid amount" z is varied randomly across respondents.
+In the majority of CV studies conducted since the mid-1990s, dichotomous-choice methods are used, following the recommendation of the U.S. National Oceanic and Atmospheric Administration (NOAA) expert panel on CV (NOAA 1993).
+Respondents are asked a neutral question about whether they would pay a stated amount for the risk reduction ("If the risk reduction cost \$z, would you purchase it or not?"), and the so-called bid amount z is varied randomly across respondents.
 The question is often followed by a second question to more closely bound the respondent's WTP.
 For example, if the respondent accepts the program when the bid is \$100, he is asked whether he would accept or reject it if the bid were \$200.
 If he rejects \$200, his WTP is assumed to be between \$100 and \$200; if he accepts \$200, it is assumed to be greater than \$200 with no explicit upper bound.
+Although dichotomous-choice questions do not invite strategic response, they provide only interval estimates of each respondent's WTP.
+The precision of the final estimate is sensitive to the bids chosen.
 Although dichotomous choice questions do not invite strategic response, they provide only interval estimates of each respondent's WTP.
 The precision of the final estimate is sensitive to the bids chosen.